Nainital Bank

 The Nainital Bank Limited (NTB) (known as Nainital Bank) is a scheduled commercial bank founded in 1922.
 The bank is a subsidiary of Bank of Baroda which is under the ownership of Ministry of Finance of the Government of India.
-The bank has expanded to Uttar Pradesh,Uttarakhand, Rajasthan, Delhi and Haryana and has 173 branches.
+The bank has expanded to Uttar Pradesh, Uttarakhand, Rajasthan, Delhi and Haryana and has 173 branches.

 Overview

 Nainital Bank was founded by Govind Ballabh Pant.
 In 1922, the government-owned Bank of Baroda (BOB), the second largest bank in India, acquired a 98.6% (around 99%) stake in the bank and made it a subsidiary.

-The bank had a net worth of around Rs 8.37 billion on as on 31 March 2025.
+The bank had a net worth of around Rs 8.37 billion as of 31 March 2025.
 It bank launched its rights issue in September 2009, to expand its capital adequacy ratio (CAR) to 14 per cent, this came after it previously withdrew its plans for an IPO due to adverse market conditions in 2007; by April 2010, the right issue had raised ₹300 million.